DonNinja/YouTube-Chapter-Pauser/README.md

 # <img src="public/icons/icon_48.png" width="45" align="left"> Chapter Pauser

+# Due to YouTube's new update, the extension can't read the description without expanding it first, will try to find a workaround but it isn't working for the moment.

 # Version 0.9.0 in review for the chrome store

 A chrome extension to pause YouTube video on a chosen chapter within the video or at a chosen time